THE BEGINNING OF THE ROTARY CLUB OF FRESNO

 ✓ Physicians and Rotarians from the Club began Project Nino, an annual visit to Mexico to bring needed medical care to thousands of patients, mostly children.

-✓ Duncan Polytechnic High School and University High School are the Club’s adopted Interact Rotary Clubs.
+✓ Duncan Polytechnic High School, University High School, and Patiño School of Entrepreneurship are the Club’s adopted Interact Rotary Clubs.

 ✓ The Rotary Club of Fresno built the Rotary Amphitheater at Woodward Park, kicked off Solar Cooking and Water Purification for Africa, launched the restoration of the Fresno Water Tower, and a Highway Beautification Art Project (Murals on Highways).